usecannon/cannon/packages/website/content/docs.md

 npx hardhat --network <network name> cannon:build
 ```

-Artifacts for your deployment will be written to `deployments`, and if you choose to publish your package (see below),
+Artifacts for your deployment will be written to a folder named `deployments`.
+Here you will be able to find the address and ABI for each contract as JSON files.
-it will be

 ### Test Deployment on a Fork

-You can verify the steps cannon would take when deploying to a live network.
-No "fake" signers are required.
+You can verify the steps Cannon would take when deploying to a live network with the `--dry-run` flag.
+For example:
-Just run the build command:

 ```
 npx hardhat --network <network name> cannon:build --dry-run --run 8545
 ```

-After the run is complete, a forked `hardhat` remains running on the port specified above, so you can run on-chain tests in a separate terminal.
+After the run is complete, the node remains running on the port specified with the `--run` flag, so you can run on-chain tests in a separate terminal.

 ## Publish a Package